Never Trust a Grinning Cat

 She looked at me, smiled and said "I think so, but I'm not sure.
 If you like I can try to find out".

-To put this small story above into a broader picture, I need to focus on two books.
+To put this small story above into a broader picture, I want to recomend two books.

 The first book is from 2015: "Curationism: How Curating Took Over the Art World and Everything Else", by David Balzer.
 He is a writer and art critic based in Toronto, currently Editor-in-Chief and Co-Publisher of Canadian Art.